 If you’re following all of the guidelines here with the intention of losing weight and aren’t seeing the scale move, you might consider intermittent fasting.
 All animals evolved from environments where food was scarce.
 Fasting is an adaptation humans gained from when food was harder to come by, enabling us to function effectively in a food-deprived state.
 Along with being good for preventative health, one of the many benefits of intermittent fasting is weight loss.
 Intermittent fasting is eating between a very specific eating schedule, and fasting outside of that schedule.
-For example, some people will fast for 16 hours with an 8-hour eating window.
+For example, some people will fast for 16 hours with an eight-hour eating window.
 Other people choose a smaller eating window of 6 or even 4 hours, and still others only eat one meal per day.
 Sometimes it takes tweaking to find the eating window that works best for you.
 Learn more about intermittent fasting here.
 Also note, before starting a new dieting program, it’s always a good idea to consult with your primary care provider or a dietitian.

 The Final Word If You Are in Ketosis and Not Losing Weight